fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 })
 ```

 Notable in this example is the fact that the contents of the array can be modified even though it is defined as a _const_.
 Because the array is an object the variable always points to the same object.
-The content of the array changes as new items are added to it.
+However, the content of the array changes as new items are added to it.

 One way of iterating through the items of the array is using _forEach_ as seen in the example. _forEach_ receives a <i>function</i> defined using the arrow syntax as a parameter.